BlogWill growth be enough to end poverty?: New Projections of the UN Sustainable Development Goals

-Arief Anshory Yusuf is Professor of Economics at the Department of Economics, Padjadjaran University, Indonesia, Visiting Professor at Department of International Development of King’s College London, and Honorary Senior Lecturer at Crawford School of Public Policy of the Australian National University.
-He received his Bachelor in Economics from Padjadjaran University, MSc from University College London, and PhD from the Australian National University.
+Arief Anshory Yusuf is Professor of Economics at the Department of Economics, Padjadjaran University, Indonesia, Research Affiliates at Department of International Development of King’s College London, and Honorary Senior Lecturer at Crawford School of Public Policy of the Australian National University.

 His research focuses on the economic development, particularly on poverty and inequality as well as on the interlinkage between economy and the environment.
 He is also well-known for his expertise in economic modeling particularly computable general equilibrium (CGE) modeling.